Fighting Mental Illness Discrimination in the Workplace in NJ

 While suffering from a mental illness or disability can make it difficult to maintain a normal workplace experience, employees should not face discrimination or retaliation because of it.
 A mental illness can be difficult to manage, on top of the stressors and responsibilities of work.
 Although one in five adults in the US have some form of mental illness, they are still often stigmatized or misunderstood.
 Fortunately, federal and state laws make it unlawful for you to be discriminated against or harassed in the workplace because of your mental illness or disability.

-With offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including mental illness discrimination in the workplace.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including mental illness discrimination in the workplace.
 Our attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Federal Protections for Mental Illnesses or Disabilities Under the ADA

 The Americans with Disabilities Act (ADA) protects people with disabilities, including mental illnesses, from discrimination in the workplace.
 The ADA defines ‘disability’ as any physical or mental impairment that significantly limits a major life activity or a person’s ability to perform basic tasks.

 Mental illnesses, impairments, and psychological disorders protected by the ADA include, but are not limited to:

 - Anxiety disorders